Girl killed in California church exorcism, court documents reveal - NewsBreak

 Prosecutors urged Judge Luis Ramos to deny bail because Hernandez posed a risk to public safety and is considered a flight risk.

-“She was born in El Salvador, has minimal ties to the community, and is considered a high flight risk,” Wise wrote.
+“She was born in El Salvador, has minimal ties to the community, and is considered a high flight risk,” Wise wrote.12-year-old Texas boy shot while sleeping, 80-100 rounds fired from nightclub

 Prosecutors noted the extreme cruelty Hernandez allegedly inflicted on her daughter.
 “She strangled her multiple times to the point where the victim went unconscious, she stuck her hands down her throat, and continued this course of conduct for almost a full day,” Wise wrote.